cokelaer/fitter/doc/index.rst

     f.summary()

-Here, we restrict the analysis to only 3 distributions by providing the list of distributions to considered.
+Here, we restrict the analysis to only 3 distributions by providing the list of distributions to consider.
 If you do not provide that parameter, 80 distributions will be considered (the analysis will be longer) and computation make take a while to finish.